BiancaDavey/DatabaseQueries/README.md

 # Database Queries

-Database queries provided SQL query formats for returning database results as specified by the query terms.
+Database queries provides SQL query formats for returning database results as specified by the query terms.